Healthdirect Free Australian health advice you can count on.

 Diarrhoea happens when not enough water is removed from your stool, or too much fluid is secreted into the stool, making it loose.

 There are many different causes of diarrhoea.
-It can be caused by a short-term illness that clears up in a few days, or it may be a symptom of an ongoing problem or chronic condition.
+It can be caused by a short-term illness that clears up in a few days.
+If diarrhoea continues for weeks, it is likely to be a symptom of an ongoing problem or chronic condition.

 Short-term causes of diarrhoea